-Wines of Argentina has launched a benefits program for its members
+Wines of Argentina has launched a blog with information on the wine sector

 Big growers thrive with input from abroad, but smaller artisanal vintners pose a challenge.
 Note from The Wall Street Journal.